Tinusf/Swimming-Program-Generator/README.md

 # Swimming-Program-Generator
 Automatic swimming program generator based on desired input parameter.

+# TODO
+* Toggles for 50/25m pool, all kinds of equipment.
+* Ask how hard exercise you want.
+*